-MIPP students represent diverse employment sectors and geographic regions and bring substantial work experience into classroom discussions.
-This program is completed in the equivalent of one academic year and is offered at the Washington, DC and SAIS Europe campuses.
+MIPP students represent diverse employment sectors and geographic regions and bring substantial professional experience into classroom discussions.
+This program is completed in either one (full-time) or two years (part-time) and is offered at the Washington, DC and SAIS Europe campuses.

 Our graduates are in great demand by employers in the public, private and nonprofit sectors.
 Economics knowledge, analytical abilities, regional expertise, diplomatic skills, language proficiency and the capacity to apply theory to real-world problems give students a distinct professional advantage.

 Full-Time: one academic year, with summer options

 In order to graduate, students must fulfill all degree requirements and earn a cumulative GPA of 2.67 or above.

 The MIPP degree consists of eight courses (32 credits).
 Students work with an academic advisor to design a program of study that is academically rigorous and professionally relevant.

 Students may use the ‘focus areas’ as outlined for the Master of Arts in International Relations degree to get ideas about how to structure their course plans, but this is not required and focus areas are not recorded on the student's academic record.